KasparEtter/ef1p/pages/index/index.md

 but my view on this might change in the future.

-### Have you considered creating videos about your content?
+### Have you considered creating videos about your content? {#video-format}
 {:data-toc-text="Video format"}

-Yes, but I think it's neither a good fit for me nor for my content.
+Yes, I have, but I think it's neither a good fit for me nor for my content.
-I see a lot of value in [edutainment](https://en.wikipedia.org/wiki/Educational_entertainment) and there are many great channels in this area, which I watch regularly.
+I like [edutainment](https://en.wikipedia.org/wiki/Educational_entertainment) a lot, and there are many great channels on [YouTube](https://www.youtube.com/), which I watch often.
-However, written text has many advantages when you truly want to learn something:
+However, written text has many advantages when you truly want to understand something:
-You can read at your own pace, reread paragraphs when necessary, recognize the structure of an argument, copy fragments into your notes, and search for terms of interest.
+You can read at your own pace, reread a paragraph as needed, recognize the structure of an argument, copy sentences into your notes, and search for terms of interest.
 In comparison to videos,
-text is also much easier to make interactive and to update after publishing.
+text is also much easier to make interactive and to update after its publication.
-Last but not least, the [World Wide Web (WWW)](https://en.wikipedia.org/wiki/World_Wide_Web) allows me to link to additional explanations and to cite the relevant sources.
+Last but not least, the [World Wide Web (WWW)](https://en.wikipedia.org/wiki/World_Wide_Web) allows me to link to additional explanations and to the sources of my information.

-### Have you considered publishing your articles as books?
+### Have you considered publishing your articles as books? {#book-format}
 {:data-toc-text="Book format"}

 Not really.
 I think that books are an outdated format for most purposes.
 On the one hand, books lack the concept of [hyperlinks](https://en.wikipedia.org/wiki/Hyperlink):
 You cannot easily link into the text and out of it.
-On the other hand, books cannot have interactive elements, which often make learning so much easier.
+On the other hand, books cannot have [interactive elements](#interactive-tools), which often make learning so much easier.
 Regarding monetization, I'm not a fan of [paywalls](https://en.wikipedia.org/wiki/Paywall).
 I believe that information shall be freely accessible and shareable